jedjoud10/VoxelTerrainGenerator/README.md

     * Prop generation sometimes breaks out of nowhere
   * Terrain chunk scheduling is non-conservative.
 Always over-estimates the amount of chunks _actually_ containing terrain
   * Bad performance when editing large voxel/dynamic edits (due to the dupe-octree nature of voxel edits)
+  * Bad memory consumption / saved world size due to dupe-octree
   * Slow async GPU readback which causes frame time spikes when there is more than 1 request per frame
-  * Billboarded prop normals don't seem to match up with their gameobject counterpart
+  * Billboarded prop normals don't seem to match up with their gameobject counterpart (seem fine at a distance, only noticeable at some lighting conditions)
   * Floating terrain segments (could fix by running a flood fill and seeing the parts that aren't "connected")
   * Floating props (due to low-resolution segment voxel grid)